Stochastic and partial differential equations on non-smooth time-dependent domains: Introduction

 To the authors' knowledge, there are no previous results on the oblique derivative problem for parabolic PDEs in non-smooth time-dependent domains.
-In time-independent domains however, there are several papers in the literature.
-For example, Barles \cite{Barles1993} proved a comparison principle and existence of unique solutions to degenerate elliptic and parabolic boundary value problems with nonlinear Neumann type boundary conditions in bounded domains with $W^{3,\infty }$-boundary.
-Ishii and Sato \cite{IshiiSato2004} proved similar theorems for boundary value problems for some singular degenerate parabolic partial differential equations with nonlinear oblique derivative boundary conditions in bounded $C^{1}$-domains.
-Moreover, in bounded domains with $W^{3,\infty }$-boundary, Bourgoing \cite {Bourgoing2008} considered singular degenerate parabolic equations and equations having $L^{1}$ dependence in time.
+For time-independent domains, however, there are several articles in the literature.
+Besides \cite{DupuisIshii1990}, Dupuis and Ishii studied oblique derivative problems for fully nonlinear elliptic PDEs on domains with corners in \cite{DupuisIshii1991}.
+Moreover, Barles \cite{Barles1993} proved a comparison principle and existence of unique solutions to degenerate elliptic and parabolic boundary value problems with nonlinear Neumann type boundary conditions in bounded domains with $\mathcal{W}^{3,\infty }$ -boundary.
+Ishii and Sato \cite{IshiiSato2004} proved similar theorems for boundary value problems for some singular degenerate parabolic partial differential equations with nonlinear oblique derivative boundary conditions in bounded $\mathcal{C}^{1}$-domains.
+Further, in bounded domains with $ \mathcal{W}^{3,\infty }$-boundary, Bourgoing \cite{Bourgoing2008} considered singular degenerate parabolic equations and equations having $L^{1}$ dependence in time.

-Concerning PDEs in the setting of time-dependent domains, we mention that Bj \"{o}rn\textit{\ et al}. \cite{BjornBjornGianazzaParviainen2015} proved, among other results, a comparison principle for solutions of degenerate and singular parabolic equations using a different technique.
-Moreover, Avelin \cite{Avelin2015} proved boundary estimates of solutions to the degenerate $ p $-parabolic equation, while Burdzy, Zhen and Sylvester \cite {BurdzyChenSylvester2004AP} considered the heat equation and reflected Brownian motion in time-dependent domains.
+Concerning PDEs in the setting of time-dependent domains, we mention that Bj \"{o}rn\textit{\ et al}.~\cite{BjornBjornGianazzaParviainen2015} proved, among other results, a comparison principle for solutions of degenerate and singular parabolic equations with Dirichlet boundary conditions using a different technique and that Avelin \cite{Avelin2016} proved boundary estimates of solutions to the degenerate $p$-parabolic equation.

-As a motivation for considering SDEs and PDEs in time-dependent domains, we mention that such geometries arise naturally in a wide range of applications in which the governing equation of interest is a differential equation.
-For example, modeling of crack propagation \cite{NicaiseSandig2007}, modeling of fluids \cite{FiloZauskova2008}, \cite{HeHsiao2000} and modeling of chemical, petrochemical and pharmaceutical processes \cite{IzadiAbdollahiDubljevic2014} .
+As a motivation for considering SDEs and PDEs in time-dependent domains, we mention that such geometries arise naturally in a wide range of applications in which the governing equation of interest is a differential equation, for example in modelling of crack propagation \cite{NicaiseSandig2007}, modelling of fluids \cite{FiloZauskova2008}, \cite{HeHsiao2000} and modelling of chemical, petrochemical and pharmaceutical processes \cite {IzadiAbdollahiDubljevic2014}.